Ntsekees/Nahaiwa/grammar/src/morphology/extensions-slot.md

 There exist several types of extensional prefixes, depending on two factors: how many slots of the stem they remove, and whether they add a new slot (bound to the "affixal noun case").
 For some prefixes, the vowel part is not meaningful and the whole consonant+vowel is one single monolithic morpheme.
 However, for some other prefixes, the vowel is meaningful and expresses an Inner Case value, indicating the argument slot of the stem that is specifically targeted by this extensional prefix.
 Some prefixes may even target two slots at a time, in which case they assume the shape -C?CVyV-, where each of the two vowel segments express a different case.

-Below is a list of the different types of extensional prefixes:
+Below is a list of the different types of extensional prefixes.
+Ⓒ = any consonant or consonant cluster; Ⓥ = any vowel.

 ## Type 0
 No change in valency, does not select/remove any slot.

-  **Examples:**
+**Shapes:** Ⓒao / Ⓒaı / Ⓒea; ⒸⓋ if Ⓒ is a palatal or labialized consonant, or if Ⓒ is ⟪l⟫ or ⟪š⟫.

+### Examples
   * **-ha-** (negation): ⟪it is not the case that ………⟫;
   * **-kʰao-** (possibility): ⟪it is possible that ………⟫;
   * **-šu-** (cessative aspect): ⟪……… ceases to be the case⟫;